-The Real Danger When You Have An Inner Conflict
+The Real And Serious Danger When You Have An Inner Conflict

-I’m going to cover some example causes of inner conflict and what you can do to avoid them as well as what you can do if you are already suffering from inner conflict.
+I will cover some examples of causes of inner conflict, what you can do to avoid them, and what you can do if you are already suffering from inner conflict.

 What An Inner Conflict Is

-You create an inner conflict in your life when you feel you must choose between two conflicting actions.
+You create an inner conflict when you must choose between two conflicting actions.
 One that you feel good about and one that you don’t.

-The conflict starts with the very fact that you feel you must choose between one thing or the another.
-A“this or that” situation usually brought on by an outside pressure, e.g., a family member or boss.
+The conflict starts when you must choose between one thing or another.
+A “this or that” situation is usually brought on by outside pressure, e.g., a family member or boss.

-Inner conflict can be depicted by a devil on one shoulder and an angel on the other.
+A devil can depict inner conflict on one shoulder and an angel on the other.

-But in real life, inner conflicts are not funny and can be deadly serious.
+But inner conflicts are not funny and can be deadly serious.

-The angel represents heaven or more to the point, a state of peace and calming – tranquility.
+The angel represents heaven or, more to the point, a state of peace and calming – tranquillity.

 The devil represents hell or a state of pain and torment.

-And if you don’t know what’s causing the problem, how are you ever going to fix it?
+And if you don’t know what’s causing the problem, how will you fix it?

-My exhaustion was due to my emotional state caused by an inner conflict that I had at the time, but all I knew was that I felt physically drained of energy.
+My exhaustion was due to my emotional state caused by an inner conflict that I had at the time.
+Still, all I knew was that I felt physically drained of energy.
 So I decided to see a local GP doctor about the energy problem.

-The day of my appointment I was met by a stern looking small Asian man of few words.
+When I arrived for my appointment, a stern-looking small Asian man of few words greeted me.
 After examining me, he succinctly stated, with a heavy Asian accent, “Your horse dead!”

 “Your horse dead!”
-He said again, “you have horse inside, while making motions toward his chest, “horse life energy, your horse dead.”
+He said again, explaining, “You have horse inside,” pointing toward my chest, “horse life energy, your horse dead.”

-It was so ‘matter of fact’ that it scared me, scared me enough to sit up and pay attention.
-I asked the Dr. more questions, and his advice got me on the right track to recovery, thankfully.
-Today you’d get a prescription and sent on your way.
+It was so ‘matter of fact’ that it shocked me enough to sit up and give him my full attention.
+I asked the Dr. more questions, and his advice got me on the right track to recovery.
+Today’s doctors will give you a prescription and send you on your way.
+I was lucky.

 Inner Conflict examples: